etnbrd/due/README.md

 })
 ```

-Some tools exists to arrange asynchronous execution in a more readable way : [Promise/A+](https://promisesaplus.com/).
+Some tools exists to arrange asynchronous execution in a more readable way, for example [Promise/A+](https://promisesaplus.com/), or [Functional Reactive Programming](https://baconjs.github.io/).
-Due is one of these tools.
+Due is similar to Promise, but with a simpler interface.

 A due is an object returned by an asynchronous call.
 This object exposes a single method `then`, to continue the execution, once the asynchronous call complete.